1937 All-Ireland Senior Football Championship final

-The 1937 All-Ireland Senior Football Championship Final was the fiftieth All-Ireland Final and the deciding match of the 1937 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1937 All-Ireland Senior Football Championship final was the fiftieth All-Ireland Final and the deciding match of the 1937 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Matches

+Summary

 The Radio Athlone commentator mistakenly announced Cavan as the winners of the first game; Packie Boylan's late point had been disallowed.
-Kerry won the replay by six points, with goals by Timmy O'Leary (2), Miko Doyle and John Joe Landers.
+Kerry won the replay by six points, with goals by Tim O'Leary (2), Miko Doyle and John Joe Landers.

-It was the fourth of five All-Ireland football titles won by Kerry in the 1930s.
+It was the fourth of five All-Ireland SFC titles won by Kerry in the 1930s.